ThaMaster/acg_3d_studio/README.md

 ## TODO

 This section details what is to be done in the next programming session.
 This section is an attempt at keeping a good focus on what to work on the next time a programming session comences.

+### TODO - 2024-02-11

+- Finish the presentation scene.
+- Think over how updating the position and orientation of an object should be done.
+Maybe combine them all to a single *UpdateCallback*?
+- Continue on the report.
+- Refactor the code.
+- Comment the code.

+### TODO - 2024-02-10

+- Need to see over the default values that Assimp gives a object that does not have any material.
+- Check the specification and write the report accordingly.
+- Test the program for potential bugs.
+- Create the scene for presenting the project.
+- Create additional *UpdateCallbacks*.
+- Refactor the code.
+- Comment the code.

 ### TODO - 2024-02-08